emd5/Ghost/README.md

 `sudo n 8.10.0`

-2. When creating a database, the free tier charges $20.00.
-Which we decided to use local database.
+2. When creating a database

 	DB instance identifier - `ghostDB`